WICG/manifest-incubations/translations-explainer.md

 ## Overview

-This document proposes a new `translations` manifest member that enables web apps to provide alternate values for manifest fields for different languages.
+This document proposes a new `translations` manifest member that enables web apps to provide alternate values for manifest members in specific languages.

 ## Problem